 - Cliff WestonLRWA Chairman & Chair of the Car Park Committee – Cliff has been working in the construction industry for 30 years.

 - Andrea CarbinLRWA Administrative Secretary – Andrea has worked in the liquid roofing industry since 1990, and currently works as a senior PA within Liquid Plastics Limited.

-- Ian BirchLRWA Director – Over 30 years experience working in technical, production, marketing and sales roles in the construction products industry with companies such as Rocol and Akzo Nobel, focussing mainly on the specialist coatings sector.
+- Ian BirchLRWA Director and Vice Chairman – Over 30 years experience working in technical, production, marketing and sales roles in the construction products industry with companies such as Rocol and Akzo Nobel, focussing mainly on the specialist coatings sector.